The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 Absentee Voting

 Georgia allows absentee voting by mail and in-person.
 Any registered Georgia voter may apply for an absentee ballot and vote absentee.
 No excuse is required to vote before election day.
 To vote by absentee ballot, you must first fill out, sign, and submit an absentee ballot application.
 You can do this online, by mail, by fax, or in person.
 Submit your absentee ballot application by the specified deadline.
-Absentee ballots may be requested any time between 180 days prior to the election and the end of the business day on the Friday before Election Day.
+Absentee ballots may be requested any time between 78 and 11 days prior to the election and the end of the business day on the Friday before Election Day.

 Any registered Georgia voter may apply for an absentee ballot and vote absentee.